manishkothakonda/ManishKothakonda.github.io/index.md

 ___

 ## Diversity, Equity, Inclusion, and Belonging

-> We are committed to fostering environments that are professionally and personally inclusive, equitable, psychologically safe, and **welcoming to all teammates**.
-We do this by leading with **kindness, open-mindedness, and empathy**.
+> I am committed to creating environments that are inclusive, equitable, and welcoming to everyone-whether personally or professionally.
+My approach is grounded in kindness, open-mindedness, and empathy.
 >
-> 1. **Kindness**: We communicate openly and respectfully, remembering that it is okay for others to have different opinions from us.
-We treat others with the kindness we want others to treat us.
-> 2. **Open-mindedness**: We leave assumptions behind, and seek first to understand.
-We are aware of community biases and are persistent in finding new ways to reduce them.
-Lastly we actively encourage our peers to hold themselves to these same standards.
-> 3. **Empathy**:  We always remember that we are on the same team, working together on science and engineering challenges that need our solutions.
-We give ourselves and others the time, space, and patience to grow and learn.
+> 1. Kindness: I believe in open, respectful communication.
+It’s important to me that different perspectives are welcomed, and I strive to treat others as I would want to be treated.
 >
-> These are our guiding principles as **ethical scientists and engineers**.
+> 2. Open-mindedness: I focus on understanding rather than assuming.
+I’m aware of biases and am committed to actively reducing them.
+I also encourage those around me to uphold the same standards of inclusivity.
+>
+> 3. Empathy: I always keep in mind that we are working together to solve complex scientific and engineering challenges.
+I value patience and space for growth—both for myself and those I collaborate with.
+>
+These principles guide me in my work as a scientist and engineer, and I’m dedicated to fostering a positive and ethical environment for everyone.
 ___